TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 > 6) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB

-   According the data sheet of the OWS-5716TA-4C, the speaker has an SPL value of 112.5 dB.
-This is well over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.
+   According the data sheet of the CDS-27204-L1006, the speaker has an SPL value of 93 dB.
+This is over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.

 > 7) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts

-  The OWS-5716TA-4C speaker has an input power requirement of 2 watts meaning that the the 2.5 watts of power that the SSM2377 is able to deliver will be sufficient in power the speaker.
+  The CDS-27204-L1006 speaker has an input power requirement of 2 watts meaning that the the 2.5 watts of power that the SSM2377 is able to deliver will be sufficient in power the speaker.

 > 8) Output system shall extend a maximum of 0.5 meters from the wall